 Research

 My research focuses on probabilistic models and neural networks for learning problems arising from real applications.
-My research topics include variational inference, representation learning, and attention networks.
-See my publication list.
+My research topics include probabilistic modeling, generative models, biochemical data analysis, data-driven simulation of physics.
+Please see my publication list.

 Research highlights